-The high precision measurements of the R-I color afforded by the WFPC2 lightcurves for the new supernovae in this work allow a direct estimation of the host-galaxy E(B-V) color excess without any need to resort to a prior assumption concerning the intrinsic color-excess distribution.
+The high precision measurements of the R-I color afforded by the WFPC2 lightcurves for the new supernovae in this work allow a direct estimation of the host-galaxy E(B-V)color excess without any need to resort to any prior assumptions concerning the intrinsic extinction distribution.

-Figure 3 shows histograms of the host-galaxy E(B-V) values from different samples of supernovae.
-For the bottom two panels, a line is overplotted that treats the H96 E(B-V) values as a parent distribution, and shows the expected distribution for the other samples given their measurement uncertainties.
-The low-extinction subset of each sample (the grey histogram) has a color excess distribution which is consistent with that of H96.
+Figure 3 shows histograms of the host-galaxy E(B-V) values from different samples of the supernovae used in this paper.
+For the bottom two panels, a line is over-plotted that treats the H96 E(B-V) values as a parent distribution, and shows the expected distribution for the other samples given their measurement uncertainties.
+The low-extinction subset of each sample (the grey histogram) has a color excess distribution which is consistent with the low-extinction subset of that of 196.
 Table 7 lists the variance-weighted mean E(B-V) values for the low-redshift supernovae and for each sample of high-redshift supernovae.
-Although varying amounts of extinction are detectable in the mean colors of each full sample, the supernovae in the low-extinction primary subset ( $\S 2.5$ ) of each samples are consistent with E(B-V) = 0.
-This subset is consistent with the models of Hatano, Branch, & Deaton (1998) discussed above that most SNe Ia are observed from regions of very low extinction.
-We will consider cosmological fits both to this low-extinction subset and to the primary subset with host-galaxy reddening corrections applied.
+Although varying amounts of extinction are detectable in the mean colors of each full sample, the supernovae in the lowextinction primary subset (§ 2.5) of each samples are consistent with E(B-V) = 0.
+This subset is consistent with the models of Hatano, Branch, & Deaton (1998), discussed above, in which most SNe Ia are observed in regions of very low extinction.
+We will consider cosmological fits both to this low-extinction subset and to the primary subset with hostgalaxy reddening corrections applied.